cornell-netlab/MicroP4/README.md

       MyProg() main;
       ```

-How to Invoke an instance of cpackage type
+How to invoke an instance of cpackage type

    1. Invoking MyProg using 5 runtime parameters.
       First two are instances of of concrete types declared in μPA.